 All disbursements made on your behalf (including company searches, court fees travel expenses, charges for document production, photocopying and facsimiles) will be charged on the next bill sent to you although we reserve the right to require payments in advance for significant disbursements which are likely to arise.
 We also reserve the right to request payments on account of future fees and third party costs to be incurred in a matter.
 Such payments on account will almost always be required in matters of a litigious or contentious nature.

 All fees and disbursements will be due (without any right of set off) for settlement in sterling upon presentation of our invoice.
-Interest at the rate of 0.6 % per month will be added to all fees and disbursements which remain outstanding for more than 60 days from the invoice date.
+Interest at the rate of 2% per month above The Bank of England base rate will be added to all fees and disbursements which remain outstanding for more than 14 days from the invoice date, until all fees and disbursements are paid in full.
+In addition, we reserve the right to add administration fees to cover the recovery of all fees and disbursements.

 Our firm’s policy is not to accept cash from clients.